michael2012z/BitBible/markdown/KJV/files/Gen.md

 17. And God said unto Noah, This is the token of the covenant, which I have established between me and all flesh that is upon the earth.

-18. And the sons of Noah, that went forth of the ark, were Shem, and Ham, and Japheth: and Ham is the father of Canaan.Canaan: Heb.
-Chenaan
+18. And the sons of Noah, that went forth of the ark, were Shem, and Ham, and Japheth: and Ham is the father of Canaan.

 19. These are the three sons of Noah: and of them was the whole earth overspread.